pickbreaker/ffmpeg_dynamic_streaming/README.md

 # ffmpeg dynamic streaming

 These scripts generate segments for DASH and HLS
-CUDA/NVENC still WIP

 # Sources I used to create those scripts